acquia/blt/readme/configuration-management.md

 For example, let's say you want to install and configure the Stage File Proxy module locally but not in remote environments.
 Follow these steps to add it to the local split:

-1. Add the module to `composer.json` and run `composer update drupal/stage_file_proxy`.
+1. Require the module via `composer require drupal/stage_file_proxy`.
 2. Start from a clean installation: `blt local:setup` or `blt local:refresh`.
-3. Install the Stage File Proxy module.
+3. Install the Stage File Proxy module via `drush en stage_file_proxy -y`
 4. Configure the Stage File Proxy module as appropriate.
 5. Navigate to the local config split configuration page: `/admin/config/development/configuration/config-split/local/edit`
 6. Add _Stage File Proxy_ to the list of modules to filter (make sure to use ctrl-click or cmd-click to select multiple).
-7. Add `stage_file_proxy.settings` to the blacklist (again using ctrl-click or cmd-click).
+Optionally, you may instead select specific configuration items to blacklist, rather than blacklisting all config for the module.
 8. Save your changes.
 9. Export the modified local config split to disk: `drush csex local`
 10. Finally, export the default config split to disk: `drush cex`